fveilly/triskell/README.md

 onto it.
 If a reservation exceeds its capacity, its capacity will automatically be increased.

 There is two allocation strategy:
-* AllocationStrategy::Exact: Reserves the minimum capacity for at least additional more elements to be inserted in the given TRBuffer.
+* **AllocationStrategy::Exact**: Reserves the minimum capacity required to insert a specified number of additional elements.
-* AllocationStrategy::AtLeast: Reserves capacity for at least additional more elements to be inserted in the given TRBuffer.
+* **AllocationStrategy::AtLeast**: With this strategy, capacity is reserved to accommodate at least the specified number of additional elements.
+* **AllocationStrategy::NonGrowable**: If attempting to reserve capacity beyond the buffer's limit, return an error.
 ```rust
 use triskell::{TRBuffer, AllocationStrategy};